Spring Garden Revival

 Easton Municipal Ordinances for Plant Removal Equipment Operation & Commercial Service Standards

-Easton regulates plant removal equipment operation to minimize community disruption.
-Permitted hours are typically 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited except for emergencies.
-Noise limits are enforced at 50-60 dB at property lines in residential zones, with exceptions for emergency work.
-Contractors must hold a business license, Home Improvement Contractor registration (>$1,000 contracts), and insurance (1M/2M minimum), with workers’ compensation and environmental impairment liability.
+Easton regulates plant removal equipment operation, typically permitting work 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays; Sunday work is often restricted before 9:00 AM or prohibited, with exceptions for emergencies.
+Noise limits are generally 50-60 dB at the property line in residential zones.
+Commercial operators must register with the Town Clerk, hold Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M/2M general liability, workers’ compensation).
 Traffic control, public notification, and right-of-way permits are required for work on public property.
-Environmental compliance includes proper material handling, daily cleanup, and documentation of waste disposal (especially for invasive species).
-For ordinance details and licensing, contact: Easton Planning & Zoning Board
+Environmental compliance includes proper material containment, daily cleanup, and documentation of waste disposal (invasive species landfill manifests, Transfer Station receipts).
+Herbicide use requires licensed applicators and adherence to buffer zones and weather restrictions.
+For ordinance details and permits:

 136 Elm Street, Easton, MA 02356